pajtai/backbone-state-machine/README.md

     ]
 }
 ```

+The intiial state is optional, and it transitioned to upon calling `bbsmInstance.start()`.
+If not provided, the initial state will not exist (it will be undefined), but you can
+then transition to any state using `.transition`.

 The state descriptions contain available methods - or references to them -
 for each state, and an array of states that can be transitioned to from the state being